powerhousepro69/videoinfox/readme.md

 #### Download all your video url lists with Videoinfox's Yt-dlp integration.
 <br />

-#### This update added: &nbsp; Error reporting added to command line options.
-User notified if videoinfox's config directory is missing.
+#### This update added: &nbsp; v2.9.00 Add: Play Number on Home Screen.

+#### No more copying a find result to the clipboard to play.
+Select Play Number and enter the number that you want to play.

+Next update: &nbsp; fix &nbsp; i - info &nbsp; on home screen.

 <br />